What You’ll Learn 🖥️

 2. Measured values

-his function shows in addition to the vectors also the most important measurement values for each phase: Ui, Ii, Phi, cos Phi, Pi, Qi and Si (where i is the number of the selected harmonic).
+This function shows, in addition to the vectors, the most important measurement values for each phase: Ui, Ii, Phi, cos Phi, Pi, Qi, and Si (where i is the number of the selected harmonic).

 3. Harmonic selection

-The Harmonic shown selection allows changing the displayed harmonic.
-You can choose from 1st to 50th harmonic.
+The Harmonic shown selection allows you to change the displayed harmonic.
+You can choose from the 1st to the 50th harmonic.

-Use the Up / Down arrow to increase /decrease the displayed harmonic.
+Use the Up / Down arrows to increase or decrease the displayed harmonic.

 4. Axis settings